All Episodes

 And we're sick and tired of watching what's been happening.

-The Tea Party movement was a beginning step, but I think what you're going to see, Mark, is a furtherance of the state sovereignty movements through the state legislatures.
+But I think what you're going to see, Mark, is a furtherance of the state sovereignty movements through the state legislatures.

 Obviously, these are being challenged by the federal government.

-This movement that is coming from the grassroots will continue to grow until we either reform the federal government or we uh re-identify ourselves in regional governments that are more aligned with the traditional America.
+This movement that is coming from the grassroots will continue to grow until we either reform the federal government or we re-identify ourselves in regional governments that are more aligned with the traditional America.

-And Mark, I want to leave you with one thought if I may.
+And Mark, I want to leave you with one thought, if I may.

-A long time ago I heard a guy talking about repealing the 17th Amendment and once again having our senators be appointed by the state legislatures.
+A long time ago, I heard a guy talking about repealing the 17th Amendment and once again, having our senators be appointed by the state legislatures.

-And by the end of that trial, I wanted to do what they did in uh New Zealand.
+And by the end of that trial, I wanted to do what they did in New Zealand.

 New Zealand abolished the upper house.